In this Schwinn Airdyne Pro review, we will look at everything you may want to know about the bike before you purchase.

 - Doesn’t come with a heart rate monitor

-If you want to monitor your heart rate, you will have to buy a chest strap, such as the T31.
+If you want to monitor your heart rate, you will have to buy a chest strap.

-This model lacks Bluetooth Capability that is standard with many other models in its price range.
+This model lacks speakers and Bluetooth capability that is standard with many other models in its price range.

 Final Thoughts on the Schwinn Airdyne Pro Exercise Bike